Brought to you in partnership with Earthbound Farm

 First, I want to explain what organic means.

 Organic refers to the way in which agriculture products (produce, meat, dairy, etc.) are grown and processed.
 Companies that produce, process and sell organic products must adhere to very strict guidelines.
-Unlike the words “natural” or “non-toxic” or “healthy”, the word “organic” is regulated by the FDA.
+Unlike the words “natural” or “non-toxic” or “healthy”, the word “organic” is regulated by the USDA.
 That means any time that a product says “organic” on the label it follows these strict standards.

 What you'll never find in organic products: